 The teacher who runs the game need not be a club director.
 The teacher/director resolves all irregularities.

 ACBL defines the duration of a cruise as the period from the time the ship leaves the port of embarkation until it either returns to that port or terminates the advertised cruise at a different port.
-A 40-day cruise to the Orient, for example, is a single cruise, even though it may involve 18 days going, 4 days in port, and 18 days returning.
+A 40-day cruise to the Orient, for example, is a single cruise, and would fall under the annual ship rate (see Appendix G).

 Cruise ships need not hold club masterpoint games at regularly scheduled intervals.
 Since the games are part of the social activity, they must suit the convenience of the players.
 The technical operation of the games must follow the regulations set forth for most sanctioned club games, with the following exceptions: